sketchdev/wrestler/README.md

 Wrestler jumpstarts your productivity by removing the need to build a backend API for your application.
 Keep focusing on your mobile application or other front-end (React, Angular, or Vue) while the backend API comes for free!

+__Wrestler is currently in-development and it's usage is likely to change.__

 ## Features

 * Dynamic RESTful API